 Concerns regarding safe deployment of nuclear technology are encouraging energy companies to focus on waste management.
 Various accidents in nuclear power plants including Three Mile Island, Fukushima, and Chernobyl have raised the industry safety standards.
 These accidents have affected the power plant expansion in several economies, such as the U.S. and Europe, and raised safety concerns.
 Japan has been phasing out nuclear energy on account of these accidents.
 High storage cost coupled with harmful radioactive wastes generated in power plants is anticipated to hamper market growth in future.

-However, rising power plant expansions in Russia and China is anticipated to drive the industry over the forecast period.
+However, rising power plant expansions in Russia and China are anticipated to drive the nuclear energy industry over the forecast period.
 Depleting fossil fuel reserves and increasing need to reduce energy import bills are expected to positively impact industry growth.
 Better efficiency of nuclear power plants over thermal power plants is anticipated to drive the market in future.

-Major companies operating in the global market include Bruce Power, CEZ Group, China General Nuclear Power Corporation, E.ON SE, and Nukem GmbH.
+Major companies operating in the global nuclear energy market include Bruce Power, CEZ Group, China General Nuclear Power Corporation, E.ON SE, and Nukem GmbH.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.

 Contact us now to get our best pricing.